xuefeicao/scdn/README.md

-# This repo is under development
+# This repo is under development, do not download
 # Estimating high dimensional ODE models from convoluted observations with an application to fMRI
 scdn is a Python-based package implementing sparse causal dynamic network analysis for convoluted observations, particular for Functional magnetic resonance imaging (fMRI) in our research.
 It aims to provide a sparse dynamic network estimation not only for fMRI data but for other possible convoluted observations.
 The introduciton and explaination of parameters and ODE models can be found in [(1)].